maryamrabiee/quco/README.md

 .
 ```
 Astral tree run on best quartets can be found in the output directory as `quco-out.tre.astral.out `.
 It is in newick format, as well as all other output trees.

+#Data Availability
+Datasets used in the paper can be accessed via [this Drive link](https://drive.google.com/drive/folders/1l3IoZhDHo8cdq_apDshfoAvwa-qJlD1f?usp=sharing).